BREAKING: Three charged in ACC Immigration Dept. probe

 Three people, including two Caymanian public officials, have been charged in the Anti-Corruption Commission’s Immigration Department investigation that was commenced over a year ago.

-This morning (13 March) the ACC announced that charges were laid against Santo Castro Castillo, 45, a Dominican male from the Spotts Newlands and Caymanians Diane De-Rankin, 57, and Pheadra McDonald, 43, of George Town and Spotts Newlands respectively.
+This morning (13 March) the ACC announced that charges were laid against Santo Castro Castillo, 45, a Dominican male from the Spotts Newlands and Caymanians Diane Dey-Rankin, 57, and Pheadra McDonald, 43, of George Town and Spotts Newlands respectively.

 The specific nature of the investigation was never made public.